Excel MID Function

 - num_chars - The number of characters to extract.

 The MID function extracts a given number of characters from the middle of a supplied text string.
-The first argument, start_num is position of the first character to extract.
-The second argument, num_chars, is the number of characters to extract.
-If num_chars is greater than the number of characters available, MID returns as many characters as possible.
+MID takes three arguments, all of which are required.
+The first argument, text, is the text string to start with.
+The second argument, start_num, is the position of the first character to extract.
+The third argument, num_chars, is the number of characters to extract.
+If num_chars is greater than the number of characters available, MID returns all remaining characters.

 =MID("The cat in the hat",5,3) // returns "cat"